ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

     <video src="media/flat-renderer.mp4" width="640" height="480" controls loop autoplay/>
 </center>

-(A causa del fatto che l'immagine è quasi completamente nera, il *tone mapping* fa saturare i colori se si usa il valore standard di luminosità; convertite l'immagine fissando una luminosità media di ~0.5).
+(Due to the image being almost completely black, the *tone mapping* saturates the colors if the standard brightness value is used; convert the image by setting an average brightness of ~0.5).

-# Generare animazioni
+# Generating Animations

--   Generare un'animazione lunga può essere molto tedioso.
+-   Generating a long animation can be very tedious.

--   Se la CPU del vostro computer supporta più *core* (molto probabile), potete usare [GNU Parallel](https://www.gnu.org/software/parallel/) (`sudo apt install parallel` sotto Debian/Ubuntu/Mint) per usare tutti i core e produrre tanti frame contemporaneamente: il vantaggio in termini di tempo è impressionante!
+-   If your computer's CPU supports multiple *cores* (very likely), you can use [GNU Parallel](https://www.gnu.org/software/parallel/) (`sudo apt install parallel` under Debian/Ubuntu/Mint) to use all cores and produce many frames simultaneously: the time savings are impressive!

--   Scrivete uno script `generate-image.sh` che produca una immagine dato un parametro numerico e rendetelo eseguibile con `chmod +x NOMEFILE`, poi eseguite il comando `parallel` in un modo simile a questo:
+-   Write a script `generate-image.sh` that produces an image given a numeric parameter and make it executable with `chmod +x FILENAME`, then run the `parallel` command in a way similar to this:

     ```text
     parallel -j NUM_OF_CORES ./generate-image.sh '{}' ::: $(seq 0 359)